Bombe/obs-dj-overlay/frontend/README.md

 You can also override the CSS classes in OBS’s Browser source:

-* `App`: Main CSS class, font properties are defined here.
+* `Viewer`: Main CSS class, font properties are defined here.
 * `Background`: Defines the background image.
 * `TitleInfo` (contains `Title` and `Subtitle`): Controls display of the title information.